-Abstract Landscapes – Weekends in May
+Abstract Landscapes – Weekends May through June 11

 Capturing the distinctive natural features through terrain and color, this series draws its inspiration from the opposing landscapes of Plitvice Lakes National Park in Croatia and California’s Death Valley.
 By layering these variations, new patterns emerge, reinforcing those that exist naturally in the landscape, and create an abstract atmosphere based on the texture of the location.

 Appearing at Governor’s Island for the second time, Bobby Oahu (Josh Hartung) takes his act out of the lounge and onto the porch!
 Yes, that Bobby Oahu!
 The one you’ve heard about when people say, “who else is playing?” or “did we actually pay for this?” or “that poor ukulele!”
 Bobby Oahu (vocals and ukulele abuse) will also be joined on vocals by his ex-wife Shirley (Nicole Lee Aiossa) and a rotating cast of musicians, whenever they get out of bed on time or their medication wears off.
 You lucky, lucky people.